0xfortes/0xFortes/README.md

 </p>

 # About Me:
-A Bioengineer slowly turning into a SW
+A Bioengineer slowly turning into a Dev.

 #### Interests:
 💻 Software Development